cesca95/TeleoperatedGroundRobot/README SLAM+Unity.md

 ## Implementation

 ### Prerequisites
-It describes all hardwares and softwares that are required for running the system.
+It describes all the hardware and software required for running the system.
 #### LINUX SIDE
-* Microsoft XBOX ONE KINECT 2 V2 with relatives connection cable
+* Microsoft XBOX ONE KINECT 2 V2 with relative connection cable
 * Ubuntu 16.04 LTS
 * ROS Kinetic
 * RTAB-Map package